-- Physical examination and tests.
 Your doctor may also use a stethoscope to listen for a whooshing sound (bruit) over your arteries that may indicate atherosclerosis.
-Or your doctor may observe cholesterol fragments (emboli) in the tiny blood vessels of your retina, at the back of your eye, during an eye examination using an ophthalmoscope.
+Or your doctor may observe cholesterol fragments or platelet fragments (emboli) in the tiny blood vessels of your retina at the back of your eye during an eye examination using an ophthalmoscope.

 - Carotid ultrasonography.
 A wand-like device (transducer) sends high-frequency sound waves into your neck.
 After the sound waves pass through your tissue and back, your doctor can analyze images on a screen to look for narrowing or clotting in the carotid arteries.

 - Computerized tomography (CT) scanning.
 CT scanning of your head uses X-ray beams to assemble a composite 3-D look at your brain.

 - Computerized tomography angiography (CTA) scanning.
 Scanning of the head may also be used to noninvasively evaluate the arteries in your neck and brain.
 CTA scanning uses X-rays similar to a standard CT scan of the head but may also involve injection of a contrast material into a blood vessel.

 - Magnetic resonance imaging (MRI).
 This procedure, which uses a strong magnetic field, can generate a composite 3-D view of your brain.

 - Magnetic resonance angiography (MRA).
 This is a method of evaluating the arteries in your neck and brain.
 It uses a strong magnetic field similar to MRI.